riazarbi/serversetup/remote_deployment_scripts/README.md

 ## Description of what each file in this folder does
-All of these scripts are intended to be stanadlone scripts; you should be able to run them on their own to configure a particular program or service.
+All of these scripts are intended to be standalone scripts; you should be able to run them on their own to configure a particular program or service.
 After your initial install, it's probably best to run the individual scripts to modify parts of the system to avoid clogging the sources.list and re-downloading stuff that doesn't need to be downloaded.

 ### Generic _setup.sh files
 Any file with a _setup.sh suffix generally installs and configures a program or functionality.
 You can edit these files to modify how that particular fiunctionality is installed.